 You'll find the Las Vegas Centurion lounge in Concourse D across from Gate D1, not far from the main bank of escalators at the center of the terminal.

-And then there are Centurion lounges, which are the cream of the crop.
+And then there are Centurion lounges, which are the cream of the crop as far as Amex lounge access goes.

-Unfortunately, American Express has started to tighten access restrictions in a bid to combat overcrowding.
+In addition to charging for guests, American Express has tighten access restrictions in other ways to combat overcrowding.
 You can only get into the lounge within three hours of your departing flight – though passengers on a longer layover may be allowed entry.
-And you can no longer get into the lounge at the airport you arrive at.
+And you can no longer get into the lounge at the airport upon arrival.

 Let's start with the good news: The Las Vegas Centurion has some comfortable seats, from a place to grab dinner near the bar to cozy, personal love seats where you can sit and work or take a quick nap.
 And the whole lounge is nice, decorated in a familiar Centurion style – right down to the green wall that greets you as you walk in.

 This was the line at the bar around 2:30 p.m. on the Saturday afternoon of Thanksgiving.
-It's an especially busy weekend, so take my experience with a grain of salt.
+And that's not unusual.

 At the back of the lounge, there's more dedicated seating, with a mix of those familiar black cubes and sets of small tables with chairs.